15 commonly confused words in english

 commonly confused English words

-English, a language rich in nuances, often presents us with words that sound alike but have vastly different meanings.
+English, a language rich in nuances, often presents us with confusion words that sound alike but have vastly different meanings.
 This linguistic quirk can lead to misunderstandings and miscommunications.
-Let’s delve into why these similar-sounding words can be so confusing, and explore some of the most common words that confuse us.
+Let’s delve into why these confusable words in English can be so perplexing, and explore some of the most confusing words in English that often trip us up.

 The effect of the new medicine was to affect the patient’s mood positively.

-Before delving into the confusing English words, let us know the types of English words that confuse us.
+Before delving deeper into confusable words, let’s explore the types of confusion words that often trip us up:

 1. Homophones: These are words that sound the same but have different meanings and spellings.